cornpip/cornpip/README.md

-## 🚀 Who Am I?

-I enjoy taking on new challenges and striving to create a positive impact in the world.

-Problem definition isn’t just a simple step; it’s a distinct and creative part of engineering.
-By breaking things down and looking at them closely, I start to find hints that lead to a solution.
-This process brings clarity, which helps me get to the core of the problem — and that’s something I’m especially good at.

 ## 💡 What I Do Best

+I take on new challenges and focus on creating a positive impact.

-I design and build end-to-end services across web, mobile, and AI(Computer Vision) — turning ideas into real-world products.
+I design and build end-to-end services across web, mobile, and AI (Computer Vision) — turning ideas into real-world products.

 ## 🎯 Skills